spmeesseman/vscode-extjs/README.md

 - XType Validation and Completion (Credits to Original Author **qzsiniong**)
 - Method and Class Validation

+See the section [Compared to Sencha Extension](#compared-to-sencha-extension) for a detailed feature list.

 ## Configuration

-Assuming a standard JavaScript linter is already in place, the ExtJs Language Server attempts to provide the missing functionality that a standard JavaScript Language Server cannot handle due to the nature of the ExtJS class definitions, which are basically just one function expression per class file as far as a standard JavaScript parser is concerned.
+Assuming a standard JavaScript linter is already in place, the ExtJs Language Server attempts to provide the missing functionality that a standard JavaScript Language Server cannot handle due to the nature of the ExtJS class definitions (Ext.define), which are basically just one function expression per class file as far as a standard JavaScript parser is concerned.

-A standard linter used in most all JavaScript projects is [ESLint](https://github.com/eslint/eslint), some quick install details can be found in the [section below](#eslint).
+A standard linter used in most all JavaScript projects is [ESLint](https://github.com/eslint/eslint), some quick install details can be found in the [section below](#eslint-tips).
 Don't use the *Sencha ESLint Plugin* for linting in your ExtJS projects, it's garbage and will slow everything down like nothing I've ever seen.

 This language server looks at your entire workspace, whether single or multi root, and locates ExtJS files in one of three ways, or any combination thereof: